The waiting time for study permit cases is three months

-This means that we process most study permit cases within two months.
+This means that we process most study permit cases within three months.
 The waiting time starts running from the date your case is received by UNE.
 You will be notified as soon as we have considered your appeal.

 Which study permit cases do we prioritise?

 Our goal is to consider your first application for a study permit before your studies begin.
 We therefore prioritise these cases over applications for renewals of study permits.
 Not all cases are decided before the studies begin, however, for example if the case was sent to UNE just before or after the studies began, or because we are waiting for information from you as the appellant or from other agencies.

 As regards other types of study permit cases, we usually consider the oldest cases first.
 However, we can make exceptions if that is more efficient.
 Sometimes, we see that there are several cases involving the same place of study, or that several cases concern the same issue.
 It may then be more efficient to consider these cases at the same time.
 Some cases may therefore take less than four months to process